experiencenano/DeedzCoin/README.md

 Users can transfer DeedzCoin tokens to other addresses.

-### Token Locking
+### Token Locking by Supplier

-Users can lock a specified amount of tokens for a specified duration, preventing them from being transferred until the lock expires.
+The supplier, a role with special privileges, can lock a specified amount of tokens for a specified duration, preventing them from being transferred until the lock expires.
+This functionality is enhanced with more control and flexibility.

-### Locking with Actual Time
+### Locking with Actual Time by Supplier

-Users can also lock tokens until a specific timestamp, ensuring they remain locked until that time.
+The supplier can also lock tokens until a specific timestamp, ensuring they remain locked until that time.

+### Supplier Role

+The contract introduces a "supplier" role with special privileges, including the ability to transfer tokens while locking them and managing the distribution of tokens.

+### Locking Enhancements

+The supplier can extend the lock duration for a specific reason and increase the number of tokens locked for a reason.

+### Unlockable Tokens and Unlock Function

+The contract introduces the concept of "unlockable" tokens that can be claimed by users after passing their lock validity period.
+The `unlock` function allows users to claim these unlockable tokens.

+### Get Unlockable Tokens Function

+Users can query the contract to get the total number of unlockable tokens they have across all lock reasons.

 ## Usage